yeselthangarita2017/Classification-of-Disease-in-Tea-Leaves/README.md

 # Acknowledgements

-We want to thank our mentors, Guillaurme and Farrokh, our pod TA Israel, and NMA organizers for this terrific experience!
+We want to thank our mentors, Guillaume Etter(Research Associate at CHU Sainte-Justine Research Centre) and Farrokh Karimi(Researcher at Institute for Research in Fundamental Sciences (IPM)), our pod TA Israel Chaparro-Cruz(Research Assistant at Universidad Nacional Jorge Basadre Grohmann), and NMA organizers for this terrific experience!

 # References